 He said because I was wearing my righteousness and not his.
 My righteousness was equivalent to wearing a white T-shirt to war.
 The best my armor could do is highlight the blood splattered across my body from defeat.

-My righteousness consisted of my honest work, abstinence from sex, loving others, giving to the poor, etc. These all equated, in my mind, to deserving respect.
-Subconsciously, I’d considered myself righteous, but apart from God; this was the sin of pride.
+My righteousness consisted of my honest work, loving others, giving to the poor, etc. These all equated, in my mind, to deserving respect.
+Subconsciously, I’d considered myself righteous, but apart from God, this was the sin of pride.

 It was revealed to me, by being proud of my works, I was unknowingly wearing armor of flesh which was insufficient protection from the enemy.